majagarbulinska/PCAGreyImageReconstruction/README.md

 ggsave("reconstructedCat.png", plot = reconstructedCat)
 ```
+#### The functions in more detail
+Whereas it is possible to just use the example code and reconstruct your own images, I have also explained the functions found in the script in more detail.

 ##### The `PCA()` function
 Although R packages are available for PCA, my code in `ImageReconstruction.R` uses base R and linear algebra.
 Following the code of the `PCA()` function is a good way to understand what actually happens in a PCA algorithm.